vshanbha/github_jekyll_pages_demo/README.md

 After creating a new repository there are some very simple and basic customization steps to be done and then the newly created GitHub repository would be ready to use as a blog or website.
 - Configuration: Jekyll offers a lot of finegrained [configuration options](https://jekyllrb.com/docs/configuration/){:target="_blank"}.
 The file `_config.yml` in the root folder has the bare bones configuration in place.
 - Name Changes: A few changes are of course in order.
 In the `_config.yml` Modify the fields `title`, `description`, `baseurl`, `url` and `github_username` to make the site your own.
-- Theme: The `_config.yml` file has a simple responsive theme set up already [`"minimal-mistakes-jekyll"`](https://mmistakes.github.io/minimal-mistakes/){:target="_blank"}.
-It is a powerful theme with support for a lot of different features including skins, pagination, Google fonts, Google Analytics, search, tagging, categories and more.
+- Theme: The `_config.yml` file has a simple responsive theme set up already [`"alembic-jekyll-theme"`](https://github.com/daviddarnes/alembic){:target="_blank"}.
+It is a simple theme with features including configurable colours, pagination, search, post categories and more.
 The documentation page has a lot of information.
 However, if this is not to your liking consider using a different theme.
 [Jekyll community](https://jekyllrb.com/docs/themes/){:target="_blank"} has a lot of themes available for use.

 ## Deployment
 This template is meant to be a quick start for creating a website using Jekyll and Markdown.
 It includes ready GitHub Action for deploying to [GitHub Pages](https://pages.github.com/){:target="_blank"} using Jekyll.
 The file is `jekyll.yml` under `.github/workflows` is ready to use for deployments.
 All that is left is to set up GitHub pages deployment using this file as the configuration file for the GitHub deployment action.